segmentio/segment-docs/src/connections/functions/usage.md

 ## Execution timeouts

 Functions have a timeout of 5 seconds.
-If a function takes longer than 5 seconds, the run is cancelled and retried periodically for up to 4 hours.
+If a function takes longer than 5 seconds, execution halts and the function is retried periodically for up to 4 hours.